-&lt;sup>4 An elected and trained Health and Safety Representative under the WHS Act, who is also a worker at a Port Botany container terminal.
+5 An elected and trained Health and Safety Representative under the WHS Act, who is also a worker at a Port Botany container terminal.

-First aid workers are employed at some of our larger workplaces.
-At one workplace with about 40-70 workers at a time, the following incidents were reported due to poor air quality.
-Unfortunately, at this workplace the employer refused to implement the MUA's advice on reducing workers' exposure (Table 1).
+Unfortunately, at this workplace the employer refused to implement the MUA's advice on reducing workers' exposure (Table 2).

-Table 1: First Aid incidents on days of hazardous air quality in a workplace where the employer refused to implement the MUA's advice to members to reduce their exposure to bushfire smoke.
+Table 2: First Aid incidents on days of hazardous air quality in a workplace where the employer refused to implement the MUA's advice to members to reduce their exposure to bushfire smoke.

-Date First Aid incidents at a Port Botany workplace on selected poor air quality days Highest hourly levels of PM2.5 and PM10 recorded on that day at the closest monitoring sites (Randwick and Earlwood) 3 Dec 2019 5 people reporting eye irritation, some with trouble breathing due to smoke.
-3 people need oxygen therapy PM2.5: 278 μg/m Randwick at 1200 PM10: 292 μg/m at Randwick at 1100 6 Dec 2019 13 people reporting eye irritation and the inability to breathe well due to smoke Problems with eye irritation which needed to be flushed with saline 2 people treated with oxygen therapy PM2.5: 76 μg/m at Earlwood at 1700 PM10: 135 μg/m at Randwick at 1700 Previous day also had hazardous air quality 10 Dec 2019 21 people reporting eye irritation and breathing problems due to smoke 3 people treated with oxygen therapy PM2.5: 468 μg/m at Randwick at 1200 PM10: 543 μg/m at Earlwood at 1200
+Date First Aid incidents at a Port Botany workplace on selected poor air quality days Highest hourly levels of PM2.5 and PM10 recorded on that day at the closest monitoring sites (Randwick and Earlwood) 3 Dec 2019 5 people reporting eye irritation, some with trouble breathing due to smoke.3 people need oxygen therapy PM2.5: 278 μg/m3 Randwick at 1200 PM10: 292 μg/m3 at Randwick at 1100 6 Dec 2019 13 people reporting eye irritation and the inability to breathe well due to smoke Problems with eye irritation which needed to be flushed with saline 2 people treated with oxygen therapy PM2.5: 76 $\mu g/m^3$ at Earlwood at 1700 PM10: 135 $\mu g/m^3$ at Randwick at 1700 Previous day also had hazardous air quality 10 Dec 2019 - 21 people reporting eye irritation and breathing problems due to smoke - 3 people treated with oxygen therapy PM2.5: $468 \mu g/m^3$ at Randwick at 1200 PM10: $543 \mu g/m^3$ at Earlwood at 1200